pypa/packaging.python.org/source/distributing.rst

 You can leave out the password line if below you use twine with its ``-p PASSWORD`` argument.

+The PyPI web page to manage the :term:`releases <release>` for a project provides an option to upload project documentation to `<http://pythonhosted.org>`_.
+This feature exists more for backwards compatibility and is not an approach recommended by this Guide.

 Finally, you can upload your distributions to :term:`PyPI <Python Package Index (PyPI)>`.
 There are two options.